Article Text

 Limitations

-The hot debriefing tool was designed for use after clinical scenarios other than cardiac arrests.
+The originators of the STOP5 hot debriefing tool originally designed the model to include debriefs on cardiac arrests.
 It can be used to facilitate open feedback following deaths in our department, unexpected negative outcomes or as requested by staff.
-We felt these scenarios would be harder to quantify and capture.
-As a result we decided to focus our present study on hot debriefs following cardiac arrests.
+The project team felt these scenarios would be harder to quantify and capture.
+As a result we decided to focus our present study on hot debriefs following cardiac arrests, and added additional headings for discussion that specifically focus on cardiac arrest management.

 The tool is currently paper-based only, and as a result this leads to limitations in data collection, data interpretation and expansion of the project.
 We are currently working on creating an electronic version to allow us to expand the tool to other areas of the hospital and other emergency departments nationwide.